 2 Bushnell Legend Ultra HD Roof Prism Binocular

-Bushnell have an excellent reputation and pedigree in the optics world, whether it’s rifle scope or binoculars, these legend ultras are comparable to the diamondback by vortex in terms of price and features and they have all the features you would expect of a binocular in the $200 price range.
+Bushnell have an excellent reputation and pedigree in the optics world, whether it’s rifle scope, trail cameras or binoculars, these legend ultras are comparable to the diamondback by vortex in terms of price and features and they have all the features you would expect of a binocular in the $200 price range.

 They do have some interesting lens coatings though to get the most out of the high quality glass and lenses.
 The proprietary lens coatings on this model include ‘rainguard HD’ a moisture dispersing coating to keep any moisture from rain, snow, dew or your breath forming on the lenses.
 It causes the moisture to bead up quickly and prevents it from fracturing the light.